 In spite of that, some scammers have really done their homework because they’re really good.
-What they do is a prey upon what you think you see.
+What they do is prey upon what you think you see.
 For example, someone close to me received an email explaining that the credit card for his online account had expired.
-In order to continue using the online service he needed to click the box below to access his account and update the credit card information.
+In order to continue using the online service, he needed to click the box below to access his account and update the credit card information.

 The email looked legitimate.
 There were no misspellings, punctuation was proper, grammar was correct and the graphics seemed appropriate.
 The email at first blush seemed on the up and up.

 He started to insert the requested information, such as name, address and credit card number.
 When he got the credit card part he stopped because he didn’t know which credit card he had used for that particular online service.
 He then logged into his account to confirm which credit card to update.
 By doing so he found that the credit card did not expire and he was not in danger of losing his services.

 He then came to the conclusion that he was the target of an email scam.
 If it were not for the act of double-checking his credit card, he would have been scammed.
 Just imagine the damage of providing such info to a scammer.

 What he had not realized, however, was there is a simple way to see if the website the email is directing you to is a legitimate website.
 All you need to do is take your mouse and hold it over the link.
 Generally, your email program will display the URL of the page to which you are being directed.

 After learning this little trick he gave it a try.
 He held his mouse over the hypertext link only to find he was being directed to a bogus website in another country.

 Don’t fall victim to the scammers.
 As I said earlier a lot of these emails look legitimate.
 Always, let me repeat, always hold the mouse over the link to see if it’s legitimate.
 Or, if you’re not quite sure, copy and paste the link into Google.
 See what Google comes up with.
 Often times you’ll read stories of what happened when other folks clicked on the link and followed the scammer’s directions.